ShoginCoffee/wave-cryptography/README.md

 - remove createNewWave()
 - create a "constants.h" header file with CONSTANTS
 - ~~create a function that prints the contents of a directory given a filepath~~
+- ~~make: naming conventions
+- ~~split createTargetHeaderStruct into createTargetHeaderStruct and printTargetHeaderStruct~~
 - complete GUI
 	- add encoding function
 		- take in target file, message file, result filepath, and result filename.